 His work includes projects on high seas governance, seamounts, microplastics pollution, climate change impacts on the ocean, deep reef research, biodiversity monitoring, ocean risk and marine protected areas design and governance.

-He is the co-founder and CEO of Manaia Productions, a strategic communications and film production agency specialized in marine science.
-He also runs his own private consultancy, Marine Communications helping UN organisations, government and nonprofits in the marine science and policy spaces.
+He runs his own private consultancy, Marine Communications helping UN organisations, government and nonprofits in the marine science and policy spaces.

 He worked as project manager and producer with the International Union for Conservation of Nature, the World Wildlife Fund, Pew Bertarelli Ocean Legacy, the Ocean Acidification Alliance and the UK and French governments.